nadiamariduena/python-intro-2024-privat/z_PYgame/spaceship_game/RE_game-CODE_11_Debut-game_create_Collisions.md

 >  To make it realistic, you need to add a rule: **“If the ball touches the wall, it should stop moving forward!**”

 <br>

+### 🟤 Why Is This Important?

+This means that while Pygame helps you see when two objects are touching, <u>you need to add your own rules to make sure the ball (or player) behaves correctly in the game world</u> .